FerencOlah/Travel-Blog-Customer-Segmentation/README.md

-In this data set, you will find the raw user activity data from Dilan's blog between 1 January 2018 and 31 March 2018.
-It's a log with ~600.000 rows.
-The format is similar to what you had at Send-A-Tree but there are important differences.

-The whole data log is one big file.
-You don't have to worry about automation and refreshing the data.
-This is the .csv file.
-The field separator is a semi-colon (;).
-The first column is the date and the time of the event, in this format: YYYY-MM-DD HH:MM:SS (eg. 2018-03-30 23:48:48).
-The second column is the event type.
-There are three different event types: read subscribe buy
-The rest of the columns depend on the event type:
-For read there are two options:
-If this is the first visit from the given user, then the next fields are: country; user_id; source; topic If it's a returning reader, then these are the fields: country; user_id; topic For subscribe there is only one additional column: user_id For buy there are two more columns: user_id and the price of the product the user bought.
-Examples for each event types:
-First time reader: 2018-03-30 23:59:56;read;country_5;2458361283;Reddit;Asia
-Returning reader: 2018-03-31 05:04:50;read;country_4;2458361208;Africa
-Subscriber: 2018-03-30 23:48:48;subscribe;2458173588
-Purchase: 2018-03-30 23:11:30;buy;2458339835;80
-Find out more by downloading and exploring the data set by yourself.
-The country column has 8 different values: country_1 country_2
-country_3
-...
-country_8
-The source column has 3 different values:
-Reddit
-AdWords
-SEO
-The topic column:
-Africa
-Europe
-South America
-North America
-Australia
-Asia
-The course price column:
-8
-80
+# Dilan's Travel Blog Analysis

+## Aim of the Project

+This project aims to conduct a comprehensive analysis and interpretation of the main business metrics for Dilan's travel blog.
+By delving into the raw user activity data, we will create a funnel to understand the blog's user behavior.
+Key aspects of the analysis include subscriber and revenue regression with forecasting, ultimately providing actionable suggestions for the business.

+## Data Set Overview

+In this repository, you will find the raw user activity data from Dilan's blog spanning from January 1, 2018, to March 31, 2018.
+The dataset comprises approximately 600,000 rows, capturing various user interactions.
+The dataset is available in CSV format, with a semicolon (`;`) serving as the field separator.

+### Data Columns

+1. **Date and Time:** The first column represents the date and time of the event in the format `YYYY-MM-DD HH:MM:SS`.

+2. **Event Type:** The second column indicates the type of event, categorized into three types: `read`, `subscribe`, and `buy`.

+    - For `read` events:
+        - First-time reader fields: `country`, `user_id`, `source`, `topic`
+        - Returning reader fields: `country`, `user_id`, `topic`

+    - For `subscribe` events:
+        - One additional column: `user_id`

+    - For `buy` events:
+        - Two additional columns: `user_id` and `price` of the purchased product.

+### Examples

+- First-time reader: `2018-03-30 23:59:56;read;country_5;2458361283;Reddit;Asia`
+- Returning reader: `2018-03-31 05:04:50;read;country_4;2458361208;Africa`
+- Subscriber: `2018-03-30 23:48:48;subscribe;2458173588`
+- Purchase: `2018-03-30 23:11:30;buy;2458339835;80`

+### Additional Details

+- The dataset is a single, unsegmented file, eliminating the need for automation and data refreshing.
+- The country column has 8 different values (country_1 to country_8).
+- The source column has 3 different values (Reddit, AdWords, SEO).
+- The topic column includes 6 different values (Africa, Europe, South America, North America, Australia, Asia).
+- The course price column includes two values (8 and 80).

+## Getting Started

+To explore and analyze the dataset, download the provided CSV file.
+You can use various data analysis tools, such as Python with Pandas, R, or any other tool of your preference.

+## Suggestions and Contributions

+Feel free to explore the data, analyze it, and contribute to the project.
+If you have any suggestions or improvements, please open an issue or submit a pull request.

+Let's uncover valuable insights to enhance Dilan's travel blog business!